Non-Qualified Annuities for Long-Term Care

 • This page features 11 Cited Research Articles

-Consequently, many U.S. adults have embraced long-term care insurance (LTCI) as a way to address the cost of LTC and reduce out-of-pocket expenses.
+Many U.S. adults have embraced long-term care insurance (LTCI) as a way to address the rising cost of long-term care and reduce out-of-pocket expenses.
 However, premiums for LTCI can also be very expensive — especially when compared to traditional health insurance plans.

 Nevertheless, LTCI remains indispensable for many U.S. adults, and obtaining coverage can provide support for them and their loved ones when they can no longer perform activities of daily living.